Plautia gens

 The gens Plautia, sometimes written Plotia, was a plebeian family at ancient Rome.
-Members of this gens first appear in history in the middle of the fourth century BC, when Gaius Plautius Proculus obtained the consulship soon after that magistracy was opened to the plebeian order by the lex Licinia Sextia.
+Members of this gens first appear in history in the middle of the fourth century BC, when Gaius Plautius Proculus obtained the consulship soon after that magistracy was opened to the plebeian order by the Licinio-Sextian rogations.
 Little is heard of the Plautii from the period of the Samnite Wars down to the late second century BC, but from then to imperial times they regularly held the consulship and other offices of importance.
 In the first century AD, the emperor Claudius, whose first wife was a member of this family, granted patrician status to one branch of the Plautii.

 Origin

 The Plautii of the later Republic claimed descent from Leucon, the son of Neptune and Themisto, the daughter of Hypseus, King of the Lapiths.
 The coins minted by Publius Plautius Hypsaeus depict Neptune and Leucon.

 The nomen Plautius is derived from the common Latin surname Plautus, flat-footed.
 Chase classifies the name among those gentilicia that were either native to Rome, or which occurred there and cannot be shown to have originated anywhere else.
 However, other scholars have suggested that they may have come from Privernum, a city of southern Latium.
 Several of the early Plautii appearing in the Fasti consulares carried on war against the Privernates.